kevinswan102/Fossil-Park-App/README.md

 # Fossil Park App

 An application for everything Rowan University Fossil Park, including the fossils it provides as well as descriptions of them.
-Created in Flutter.
+Created using Flutter.
 Some screenshots taken within the app are shown below.

 # Screenshots
 <img src="images/ss1.png" width="250">            <img src="images/ss2.png" width="250">            <img src="images/ss3.png" width="250">